tomsaleeba/ergoslab/README.md

 You *must* have Kicad installed in your system.
 Doing this makes the `pcbnew` python module available.
 Make sure you don't have any virtualenv, etc activated as you need to be using you system-wide python.
-Check for the module with:
+Check for the module by running the following in the python REPL:

 ```python
 import pcbnew